Discography of motets by Johann Sebastian Bach

 This article includes a list of commercial recordings of the motets of Johann Sebastian Bach.
 Bach motets have often been recorded as a set (typically comprising the six motets catalogued as BWV 225-230).
 However, other motets are attributed to Bach and there is some doubt about the authorship of Lobet den Herrn, alle Heiden, BWV 230, one of the BWV "six".

 A single CD has the capacity to contain the set of six motets plus some other works.
 For example, Maasaki Suzuki's 2009 recording with the Bach Collegium Japan on BIS includes O Jesu Christ, meins Lebens Licht, BWV 118 (which at one time was categorised as a cantata) and Ich lasse dich nicht, BWV Anh.
 159 (the authorship of which has been disputed).
 The motets chosen for a particular recording project can reflect the way the balance of opinion changes regarding the status of particular work: given Bach's status as one of the great composers, a firm attribution to him is likely to result in more interest in recording the piece in question.
 For example, BWV Anh.
 159 was not included by John Eliot Gardiner and the Monteverdi Choir in their first set recorded in 1980.
 However, they included it in their 2011 recording, by which time scholarly opinion had re-assessed the work.

 Recordings have also been made of the less securely attributed and even spurious motets.
 For example, Wolfgang Helbich recorded The Apocryphal Bach Motets, sung by the Alsfelder Vokalensemble, in 1993 (released in 1994, re-issued 2014).

-Types of choirs
+Types of choir

+At least some of the motets would have been first performed by singers from Leipzig's Thomanerchor, which comprises boys and young men.
+The Thomanchor has maintained a tradition of performing the motets and has recorded them (initially under Günther Ramin in the 1950s), as have other choirs with boys' voices such as the Choir of New College, Oxford.

+Size of choir

 Choirs with one voice per part (OVPP) are used in some historically informed performances of Bach.
 However, OVPP recordings of the motets are in the minority.
 Exceptions include the Hilliard Ensemble's second set, and Konrad Junghänel with the group Cantus Cölln.
 Philippe Herreweghe's two sets use OVPP for some motets, for example Jesus meine Freude, and not others.

-At least some of the motets would have been first performed by singers from Leipzig's Thomanerchor, which comprises boys and young men.
-This choir has recorded the motets (initially under Günther Ramin in the 1950s), as have other choirs with boys' voices such as the Choir of New College, Oxford.
+Michael Maul, arguably the leading expert on the Thomanerchor, has presented evidence Bach used a group of eight singers chosen from the full choir for certain services such as funerals.